JosephLeon/tango_with_django_book/17/chapters/templates_static.rst

 Templates and Static Media
 ==========================
 In this chapter, we'll be extending your knowledge of Django by introducing you to the template engine as well as how to serve *static media* within your web pages.

 .. _model-setup-templates-label:

 Using Templates
 ---------------
 Up to this point, you have plugged a few things together to create a Django-powered webpage.
-This is coupled a view, which is in turn coupled with a series of URL mappings.
+This is coupled with a view, which is in turn coupled with a series of URL mappings.
 Here we will delve into how to combine templates into the mix.

 Well-designed websites use a lot of repetition in their structure or layout.
 Whether you see a common header or footer on a website's pages, the `repetition of page layouts <http://www.techrepublic.com/blog/web-designer/effective-design-principles-for-web-designers-repetition/>`_ aids users with navigation, promotes organisation of the website and reinforces a sense of continuity.
 Django provides `templates  <https://docs.djangoproject.com/en/1.7/ref/templates/>`_ to make it easier for developers to achieve this design goal, as well as separating application logic from presentational concerns.
 In this chapter, you'll create a basic template which will be used to create a HTML page.
 This template will then be dispatched via a Django view.
 In Chapter :ref:`model-using-label`, we will take this a step further by using templates in conjunction with models to dispatch dynamically generated data.

 Configuring the Templates Directory ...................................
 To get templates up and running, you will need to setup a directory in which template files are stored.

 In your Django project's directory (e.g. ``<workspace>/tango_with_django_project/``), create a new directory called ``templates``.
 Within the new templates directory, create another directory called ``rango``.
 So the directory ``<workspace>/tango_with_django_project/templates/rango/`` will be the location in which we will be storing templates associated with our ``rango`` application.

 To tell your Django project where the templates will be housed, open your project's ``settings.py`` file.
 Find the tuple ``TEMPLATE_DIRS`` and add in the path to your newly created ``templates`` directory, so it looks like the following example.

 .. code-block:: python

 	TEMPLATE_DIRS = ['<workspace>/tango_with_django_project/']

 Note that you are *required to use absolute paths* to locate the ``templates`` directory.
 If you are part of a team or working on different computers, this may become a problem in the future.
 You'll have different usernames, meaning different paths to your ``<workspace>`` directory.
 The *hard-coded* path you entered above would not be the same on different computers.
 Of course, you could add in the template directory for each different setup, but that would be a pretty nasty way to tackle the problem.
 So, what can we do?

 .. warning::
 	The road to hell is paved with hard-coded paths.
  	`Hard-coding <http://en.wikipedia.org/wiki/Hard_coding>`_ paths is considered to be a `software engineering anti-pattern <http://sourcemaking.com/antipatterns>`_, and will make your project less `portable <http://en.wikipedia.org/wiki/Software_portability>`_.

 Dynamic Paths
 .............
 The solution to the problem of hard-coding paths is to make use of built-in Python functions to work out the path of our ``templates`` directory automatically for us.
 This way, an absolute path can be obtained regardless of where you place your Django project's code on your filesystem.
 This in turn means that your project's code becomes more *portable.*

 In Django 1.7 the ``settings.py`` file, now contains a variable called, ``BASE_DIR``.
 This stores the path to  the directory in which your project's ``settings.py`` module will be contained.
 This is obtained by using the special Python ``__file__`` attribute, which is `set to the absolute path of your settings module <http://stackoverflow.com/a/9271479>`_.
 The ``__file__`` gives theabsolute path to the settings file, then the call to ``os.path.dirname()`` provides the reference to the absolute path of the directory.
 Calling ``os.path.dirname()`` again, remvoes another layer, so that ``BASE_DIR`` contains, ``<workspace>/tango_with_django_project/``.
 You can see this process in action, if you are curious, by adding the following lines:

 .. code-block:: python

 	print __file__
 	print os.path.dirname(__file__)
 	print os.path.dirname(os.path.dirname(__file__))

 Let's make use of it now.
 Create a new variable in ``settings.py`` called ``TEMPLATE_PATH`` and store the path to the ``templates`` directory you created earlier.
 Using the ``os.path.join()`` function, your code should look like the following example.

 .. code-block:: python

 	TEMPLATE_PATH = os.path.join(BASE_DIR, 'templates')

 Here we make use of the ``os.path.join()`` to mash together the ``BASE_DIR`` variable and ``'templates'``, which would for example yield ``<workspace>/tango_with_django_project/templates/``.
 We can then replace the hard-coded path we put in the ``TEMPLATE_DIRS`` with ``TEMPLATE_PATH``, just like in the example below.

 .. code-block:: python

 	TEMPLATE_DIRS = [
 	    # Put strings here, like "/home/html/django_templates" or "C:/www/django/templates".
 	    # Always use forward slashes, even on Windows.